mienaikoe/ziyu/Chapters/4-7-Chapter29.md

 -
 -->

-The boat stood, barely hanging onto a patch of sand not far from the shoddy fishing dock we left from.
+The boat laid bare, hanging onto a patch of sand not far from the shoddy fishing dock that Pomri and I had left from.

 "You were right, Annu," I yelled to her across the water.
 "He's here."

 A shudder must have overcome hae.
-Thi heard me, but thi had nothing to say.
+Thi heard me, but there was nothing thi had to say.

 We came to the dock and let Boon and Laen catch their breath as Shinna and I went through the motions with the ropes.
+I watched in awe again as Shinna formed a complex knot with a few quick flicks of the rope.
 Annu seemed to be a little out of sorts.

-"What do you really feel about him," I asked Shinna.
+"What do you really feel about him," I asked Shinna, "about Ramne."

+"He made us a bunch of money.
+But he's better off dead."